samsquire/assembly/README.md

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.

 THE SOFTWARE IS PROVIDED "AS IS" AND THE AUTHOR DISCLAIMS ALL WARRANTIES WITH REGARD TO THIS SOFTWARE INCLUDING ALL IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS.
 IN NO EVENT SHALL THE AUTHOR BE LIABLE FOR ANY SPECIAL, DIRECT, INDIRECT, OR CONSEQUENTIAL DAMAGES OR ANY DAMAGES WHATSOEVER RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

+ # Idea Journal

+ target, ctrl+r

+ n body reflection

+ why dont authors of websites do some optimisation on the code and generate optimised ast data files for fetching with sourcecode for machine generation?

+ btree as a linear buffer and simd traversal with cmp and multithreading

+ book generator

+(Aside notes)
+(High level data movement kernels, low intepreter overhead, sqlite vm) (Multiple joins)
+(Comm patterns control flow patterns, data patterns)

+gui microops, transform UI from one state to another but not based on trees

+double relative
+**numbers
+you can fabricate the target shape
+0, 5, 10

+you can have identities at the destination

+a cross symbol

+i was thinking of assembly and blocks to handle IO as a pipeline for state machine formulation and filling the variables for data

+mov %6, √Data

+relative to

+addresses, names, identity

+data that is relative to data struct fields

+images ***numbers
+line direct to identity or indirection

+pointer to pointer doesnt require space in between

+numbers to items in lists to items in lists can go around another number in a circle. can turn

+can represent turning around a circle and multiple circles with 3 layers of pointers

+sin and cos work out relation between coordinates in x and y

+shape on other side can be according to a pattern, like a mirror image

+circles and trees, names

+wind around

+relativity

+relations tables

+its not a cordinate
+its relativity

+0
+ a
+  u
+  v
+  c
+ b
+  x
+  d
+  k
+1
+ c
+ d
+2
+ e
+ f

+if the same object is at both locations

+tree join is powerful paired eith traversal

+dfs select from blah = 6 dfs select * from along up down join relativise